jinliu/kdotool/README.md

 X11, anyway.
 So this is mainly for Wayland.)

 Not all `xdotool` commands are supported.
 Some are not available through the KWin API.
-Some are even not possible, or have no corresponding concept, in Wayland.
+Some might be not even possible in Wayland.
 See below for details.

 Please refer to [xdotool documentation](https://github.com/jordansissel/xdotool/blob/master/xdotool.pod) for the usage of each command.